-Several studies have argued that if some consumers are liquidity-constrained, then aggregate consumption should be "excessively sensitive" to credit conditions as well as income.
-Against this background, this paper analyzes empirically the relationship between aggregate consumption and credit availability in Jamaica.
-Accordingly, this paper uses Instrumental Variable/Two Stage Least Square estimation and builds on credit constraints literature by incorporating NPLs as a proxy for credit constraints.
-The empirical analysis indicates that credit conditions have a substantial impact on consumption.
-Similarly, it shows that foreign exchange market has an adverse impact on consumer spending patterns in Jamaica.
+Several studies have argued that if some consumers are liquidityconstrained, then aggregate consumption should be "excessively sensitive" to credit conditions as well as income.
+Against this background, this paper analyses the relationship between aggregate consumption and credit availability in Jamaica.
+This paper builds on credit constraints literature by incorporating non-performing loans (NPL), which is a representation of endogenous response to credit risk.
+The empirical analysis indicates that credit aggregates have a substantial impact on consumption.

-Keywords: Consumption; Credit; Consumer credit; Liquidity constraints; Non-Performing Loans JEL classification: D12; E21; G21; E51
+Keywords: Consumption; Credit; Liquidity constraints JEL code: D12; E21; E51